katanaka08/XUMM.NET.SDK/README.md

 The build for platforms such as Android passes, but a problem occurs in the DI constructor and it does not work.

 Currently, it has only been confirmed to work with Unity Editor or Standalone builds.

+If you can fix the constructor error in the dependency injection class in AddXummNetClients() in XummNetStartup.cs, you might be able to run it on Android and iOS platforms.